PeaWagon/HappyFlask/README.md

     cd mlh-hackathon-flask-starter
     ```

-2. Install [miniconda3] (https://docs.conda.io/en/latest/miniconda.html).
+2. Install [miniconda3](https://docs.conda.io/en/latest/miniconda.html).
 Download and run the `.sh` installer as `sudo`.
-3. Create a Conda environment with Python 3.6.
+3. Create and activate a Conda environment with Python 3.6.
 NOTE: Python 3.8 **will not build** with the given list of dependencies.

     ```bash
     conda create -n hackenv python=3.6